About The Lighthouse Trail

 Created by the U.S. Lighthouse Society, these blue passports resemble a U.S. Passport.
 Each time you visit or view a participating lighthouse, you can receive an official “stamp” in your passport.
 The U. S. Lighthouse Society is a non-profit historical and educational organization incorporated to educate, inform, and entertain those who are interested in lighthouses, past and present.
 Their quarterly publication, The Keeper’s Log, is a great way to learn about Lighthouses in our country and beyond.

 What are Lighthouse Stamps?

 The U.S. Lighthouse Society produces engraved stamps (seals) for participating lighthouse “sponsors” to stamp visitor passports.
 Just as a U.S. passport is stamped when entering a foreign country, a Lighthouse Passport holder can have a lighthouse “stamp” for each lighthouse viewed.
 Each stamp is a unique design depicting the lighthouse, its date of construction and its location.
 There is a nominal $1 charge for each stamp with all proceeds from the Deer Isle Lighthouse Trail donated to Island Heritage Trust for the preservation of Mark Island Light.

 Year-Round Lighthouse Passport Stamps

 Three of the lighthouses can be viewed year-round from shore: Pumpkin Island Light, Eagle Island Light and Mark Island Light.
 Stamps are available year-round at Island Heritage Trust and the Inn on the Harbor.
 Isle au Haut Light can also be viewed year-round via the Isle au Haut Ferry Service and your passport can be stamped on board.
-Or you can view all 8 lights, year-round, by air with Penobscot Island Air and obtain stamps at the Inn on the Harbor, 7 days a week.
+Or you can view all 8 lights, year-round, by air with Penobscot Island Air.